twoflypig/DrQA/README.md

 # Results

-​	on sougou qa set , word-level are 36% ac after 10 epochs
+on sougou qa set , word-level are 36% ac after 10 epochs

-In Dec 6, model can achieve 47% ac after 20 epochs formate should like this
+In Dec 6, model can achieve 47% ac after 20 epochs

+In Dec 8, model can achieve 54% ac .

+formate should like this

 ```